 Technovation is the world's largest global tech entrepreneurship competition for girls.
+This season it will be a virtual program.

 Girls learn to: